SanRob1325/GlobalRevs/README.md

 # GlobalRevs
-A mocie and product review application that this developed in Ruby and React
+A movie and product review application that this developed in Ruby and React